 Followers

-TRIVIA WINNER: The answer to last weeks question was actually in the story; Charley Smith and most of you got it.
-The Prize: 20 points toward the person's total.
+TRIVIA WINNER: The answer to last weeks question Jerry Grote, Ivan Murrel and Nellie Fox were all members of the 1964 Houston Colt 45's.
+The Prize: 25 points toward the person's total.

 NEW TRIVIA CONTEST: You will still be required to enter the drawing as usual.
 However, through the end of 2024 you will get points depending on the complexity of the questions.
 Enter each week and correct answers will get those points-one guess per person per week.
 The reader with the most points after the years final column will get a $50 Starbucks Gift Card.
 Ties will be placed into a drawing.
 Questions will be worth anywhere from 10-25 points depending on degree of difficulty.
 Questions will be more difficult as the year goes on, so you are never really out of the mix.
 Tell your friends and sports fans who like trivia.
 We will keep track of your points. - YOU MUST ENTER VIA THE EMAIL AT THE END OF THIS COLUMN.